JadeRemi/requiem-web-view/AI-GUIDELINES.md

 - Use grey scale (grey-100 to grey-500) for hover states
 - Use magenta for accent colors when needed

+### Layout Rules

+- **Prefer flex gap over margins** - When creating space between elements in a flex container, use `gap` property instead of margins on child elements.
+This keeps spacing logic centralized in the parent container.

 ### Fonts

 Available font variables: